Fanaa (2010 film): Cast

-Soundtrack

 Release and reception

 Upon release, the film received mixed to negative reviews from critics.
 Ali Naafiz from Haveeru Daily classified the film as the "worst Maldivian film released so far" during the year, criticing the performance of the lead.
 However, other critics found the performance of Rishmy and Rasheedha to be on a "standing ovation" level, though they were displeased with the length of the film.